Nicolas Marceau

-Nicolas Marceau (born June 23, 1964) is a Canadian economist, university professor, politician and former Minister of Finance.
+Nicolas Marceau (born June 23, 1964) is a Canadian economist, university professor, politician and former Minister of Finance of Quebec.
 He was previously a professor of economics at the Université du Québec à Montréal.

 He was elected to the National Assembly of Quebec in a by-election on September 21, 2009, representing the electoral district of Rousseau as a member of the Parti Québécois.
 He was named minister of finance and the economy in September 2012 after the PQ won the 2012 general election.

 Personal life and education

 Marceau was born in Montreal.
 With roots in Quebec City, his paternal grandfather and his father, Claude, were physicians; Claude was an ENT surgeon who was friends with Parti Québécois founder René Lévesque.
 Nicolas and his sister lived with their mother in LeMoyne after their parents' separation when he was a young child.
 As a university student he worked four summers at the Île Sainte-Hélène municipal swimming pool before finding a summer job at Les Coopérants life insurance company in the internal audit department—his only experience in the financial sector before becoming Quebec's finance minister.

 His education includes bachelor and master of science degrees from Université de Montréal and a doctorate from Queen's University, all in economics.
 His thesis supervisor was Robin Boadway.

 Marceau speaks both French and English fluently.
 He has four daughters.